saibotsivad/mongodb-local-data-api/README.md

 ## Options

-These are the options you can pass during setup:
+These are the options you can pass to the `setup` function:

+- `url: String` - The fully qualified URL to the MongoDB instance.
+This would look like `mongodb://AzureDiamond:hunter2@localhost:27017` or similar.
+If you set this property, the remaining MongoDB options will be ignored.
+- `username: String` - The username to access the MongoDB instance.
+- `password: String` - The password to access the MongoDB instance.
-- `url: String` - TODO
+- `dbDomain: String` - The domain of the MongoDB instance.
+(Default: `localhost`)
+- `dbPort: Integer` - The port of the MongoDB instance.
+(Default: `27017`)

-The options you can pass to the CLI are the same as the above, and include these additional options:
+The options you can pass to the CLI are the same as above, but include these options:

-- `apiPort: Integer` - The port for the local Data API server.
+- `apiPort: Integer` - The port used to access this Data API instance.
+(Default: `3007`)

+For the CLI tool, all options can also be set using the environment variable version instead, which is simply the prefix `MONGODBLOCAL_` followed by the option name, e.g. `MONGODBLOCAL_URL`.
+The environment variable is case-insensitive, so e.g. `MongoDBLocal_url` would also work.

 ## License